peterjmarko/llm-narrative-framework/README.md

 This project provides a fully automated and reproducible pipeline for testing a Large Language Model's (LLM) ability to solve a "who's who" personality matching task.
 It handles everything from data preparation and query generation to LLM interaction, response parsing, and final statistical analysis.

+## Research Question
+This project investigates whether large language models can perform a personality-matching task above chance level and how performance varies by model and experimental conditions.

 ## Key Features

 -   **Automated Experiment Runner**: A single command executes an entire experiment, running dozens of replications, each with hundreds of trials.
 -   **Guaranteed Reproducibility**: Each replication automatically archives the `config.ini` file used for that run, permanently linking the results to the exact parameters that generated them.
 -   **Robust Error Handling & Resumption**: The pipeline is designed for resilience.
 Interrupted runs can be safely resumed.
-The system automatically backs up the old log and rebuilds a clean version from existing reports, ensuring data integrity.
+The `rebuild` command ensures data integrity after an interruption, and the `finalize` command is idempotent, automatically cleaning up corrupted summary data before writing a correct final version.
 -   **Advanced Artifact Management**:
     -   **Reprocessing Engine**: The main runner has a `--reprocess` mode to re-run the analysis stages on existing experimental data, with a `--depth` parameter for recursive scanning.
     -   **Configuration Restoration**: Includes utilities to reverse-engineer and archive `config.ini` files for historical data that was generated before the auto-archiving feature was implemented.